 You can place single bets on a variety of mobile devices.
 Some bookies even have a special sportsbetting app.
 However, many of these apps are designed only to operate on iOS and Android systems.
 Generally, mobile betting is easier on Apple or Android phones, although it is possible on most devices at most online bookies

-Can You Use Your Bonus on a Single Bet?
+Can You Use Bonuses & Promotions on a Single Bet?

-Obviously, you can generally use bonuses to make single bets.
+Obviously, you can generally use bonuses & betting promotions to make single bets.
 However, do be aware of the minimum stake in these cases.
-You can find all this information in the bonus conditions attached to any bonus available.
+You can find all this information in the bonus conditions attached to any bonus or promo available.
 If the conditions are not met, then the bet will not count towards the fulfillment of the bonus criteria.

 Are Single Bets Worthwhile?